bepnye/EBM-NLP/README.txt

         5: Mental
         6: Other

-        Here, two sections of the hierarchy have been collapsed due to frequent cross-labeling:
+        Here, two sections of the hierarchy have been collapsed:

         Mental =
           Mental health